IgnaceMenace/DotFiles/README.md

 - I tried the nnn file manager and can't geet used to it.
 - I'll keep an eye on Helix which is a nice contender to Neovim
 - Every software sucks
+- The personal script for Sway isn't the best thing (why I might switch to Qtile)
+- Powerlevel10k creates tons of glitch when you resize a terminal window (might switch to starship)